CyrusKashef/BK_Randomizer/README.md

 * Shuffle By Game: All warps within the levels (not including Gruntilda's Lair) are shuffled, barring some constraints.
 Excludes transformation warps.
 WARNING: This feature is crash heavy.
 ##### Starting Area
 * New Game Start Area: Starting a new game will start you here.
 Loading a game may start you here depending on what flags you hit, but I'm not entirely sure.
 Exiting Banjo's House will also take you to this location.
-* Skip Intro Cutscene: Skips the cutscene when starting a new game, but not the one where the player enters the lair for the first time.
+* Skip Intro Cutscenes: Skips the cutscene when starting a new game and when entering the lair for the first time.
 * Please watch the intro cutscene at least once.
 I worked hard on making custom dialog...

 ### Enemies